The Apprentice Project gives students a chance to find and learn what they love.

 TAP started as a voluntary organization in 2016 by 4 Teach for India fellows and 52 other teachers.
-In the academic year 2017-2018, we need your help of 5 lakh to pay 1/3 of our teacher reimbursement of 250/session for 100 teachers, providing resources to the 10 underprivileged schools that we are working with, and to bear 1/10 of the administrative cost (teacher trainers, program managers, etc) of the organization.
+In the academic year 2017-2018, we need your help of to generate 5 lakh to provide resources to the 12 underprivileged schools that we are working with, Training cost of 100 teachers(volunteers) and to bear 1/2 of the administrative cost (Program manager, Mentors, etc) of the organization.

 PFB the detailed split of the funds

-Resource(art supplies, speakers, electronic equipment, etc) cost for 10 schools = 1 lakh
+Resource(art supplies, speakers, electronic equipment, etc) cost for 12 schools = 1 lakh 50 thousand

 WHY YOU SHOULD CONTRIBUTE?